Bliss (The Powerpuff Girls): Reception

 Kayla Sutton, a social media curator and the major contributor for the digital publication Black Girl Nerds, cried when the character was unveiled.
 Via email to The Daily Dot she said: “We don’t get many black cartoon characters and when we do, we’re just the comic relief”.
-Danielle Ransom, herself of The Daily Dot stated that she originally experienced excitement at the introduction of a Powerpuff girl with remarkably darker skin than the others, but when she viewed the film she thought that the creators should have taken time to make a character that was more than what she felt was a caricature of an angry black girl, something which she reported had nonplussed many other fans.
-Paula Poindexter who teaches media representation of African Americans at the University of Texas, who saw it as a positive that there is a person of color in the series, did express some concern about Bliss's characterization as an emotional teenager who can't control herself to The Daily Dot as well.
+Danielle Ransom of The Daily Dot stated that she originally experienced excitement at the introduction of a Powerpuff girl with remarkably darker skin than the others, but when she viewed the film, she thought that the creators should have taken time to make a character that was more than what she felt was a caricature of an angry black girl, something which she reported had nonplussed many other fans.
+Paula Poindexter, who teaches media representation of African Americans at the University of Texas and saw it as a positive that there is a person of color in the series, expressed some concern about Bliss's characterization as an emotional teenager who cannot control herself to The Daily Dot as well.
 Poindexter stated that everything positive about the character got turned into a negative in the film and said that the character is little more than a token.
 Ransom concluded that Bliss seemed more like an attempt by the creators to hop on the diversity trend as opposed to a part of the black empowerment movement.